dndworld/dndworld.github.io/tips/becoming-staff.md

 - **Learning Curve**: 4
     - As DMing has an infinite skill ceiling and there are thousands of monsters, self improvement is a necessary skill.
 TDMs will need to work on their gamesense, rules knowledge, balance, player engagement, supplementary materials, and more.
 - **Collaborativeness**: 4
     - Trainee DMs will be consistently working with Mentor DMs and Senior DMs to fine tune games.
-They are expected to take their advice on areas of improvement.
+They are expected to respect their advice on areas of improvement.
     - Trainee DMs are not expected to collaborate with other TDMs or staff roles, but can choose to do so.
 - **Variety**: 5
     - Trainee DMs can decide what they want to run as long it fits DM guidelines
-    - Game content can take place anywhere in Icris, but must follow DM guidelines
+    - Game content can take place anywhere in Icris
-    - Trainee DMs can customize their own maps
-    - Trainee DMs can do elaborate storylines, give magic items, and make NPCs
+    - Trainee DMs can run greater-scaled storylines in terms of lore and NPC involvement, RP-centered games, and give magic items.
 - **Public Facing**: 4
-    - Trainee DMs will be consistently working with players, not against them, to achieve their objective.
+    - Trainee DMs will be consistently working with players, not against them.
 A friendly personality is a must.
     - When TDMs run low level events, they will encounter many newbies who will require guidance.
 They are expected to help them to the best of their ability in a polite manner.
 - **Initiative**: 5
     - TDMs are expected to take initiative in thinking of ideas, doing research online for inspiration, and planning encounters
-    - While Mentor DMs and Senior DMs can offer advice on specific ideas, they cannot come up with ideas or create encounters.
+    - While Mentor DMs and Senior DMs can offer advice on specific ideas, they cannot fully create the encounter for them.

 People who like this role also apply for: NPC Master